 On-campus visits, care packages, and alumni reunion events.

 Near-peer mentorship opportunities, community service initiatives, and the Legends Leadership Council.
-Plus, our Alumni Council, a newly launched DREAM leadership board, centers and engages the alumni voice at DREAM.
+Plus, our Alumni Council centers and engages the alumni voice at DREAM.

 - Jared Francis, Managing Director of High School and Leadership Development

 When we think about DREAM’s extended-day, extended-year model, the strongest proof that it works is our alumni.
-Every one of them has benefited from DREAM’s robust in- and out-of-school programming—from that first group of kids to step onto the Field of Dreams in 1991, all the way to our first-ever seniors, the Class of 2021.
-Experience DREAM Charter High School’s historic graduation day in this powerful recap video.
+Every one of them has benefited from DREAM’s robust in- and out-of-school programming—from that first group of kids to step onto the Field of Dreams in 1991, all the way to the Class of 2023.
+Experience DREAM Charter High School’s graduation day in this powerful recap video.